 The eye and the brain may compensate but the camera doesn't.
 Moreover the dynamic range of the eye is much better than that of a camera, which means that a camera cannot capture details both in bright and darker regions of the subject.
 There are three possible remedies.
-There are three possible remedies.

-- use a neutral-density filter, see section [44](#); - use a polarizing filter, see section [45](#) and [Rayleigh sky model](#); - extend the camera dynamic range by shooting at 36MP or 18MP (MENU → 2 → DNG Resolution → S-DNG (18 MP)) or, in JPEG mode, choosing a high extended dynamic range (MENU → 2 → JPG Settings → Extended Dynamic Range → High).
+- use a neutral-density filter, see section 45; - use a polarizing filter, see section 46 and Rayleigh sky model; - extend the camera dynamic range by shooting at 36MP or 18MP (MENU → 2 → DNG Resolution → S-DNG (18 MP)) or, in JPEG mode, choosing a high extended dynamic range (MENU → 2 → JPG Settings → Extended Dynamic Range → High).

-44 ND Graduated Filters
+45 ND Graduated Filters

-A [graduated neutral-density \(ND\) filter](#) can be used to reduce the quantity of light entering part of the lens, typically half of it, with a gradual transition from one half to the other.
+A graduated neutral-density (ND) filter can be used to reduce the quantity of light entering part of the lens, typically half of it, with a gradual transition from one half to the other.